denten-books/plain-text/0-intro.md

 displace authorship as a social institution.[^ln-varela] Code merely makes the flows of poiesis less apparent.
 It is difficult, but not impossible, to find the programmer responsible for sending spam or to credit writers based on Wikipedia contribution history.
-Spammers go to jail just as notable Wikipedia contributors receive barn stars in recognition of their efforts.
+Spammers are sentenced just as notable Wikipedia contributors receive barn stars in recognition of their efforts.

-Computational poetics reconstructs a sequence of willful delegation.
-A discipline of close attention to the minute particulars of encoding, transmission, storage, and the decoding of texts ultimately reclaims a measure of intent and therefore authorial responsibility.
+Poetics reconstructs a sequence of willful delegation: from thought to thing.
+A discipline of close attention to the minute particulars of encoding, transmission, storage, and the decoding of texts ultimately reclaims a measure of intent and thereby authorial responsibility.
 In many cases, we may not care to speak of it.
 One would hardly find Tolstoy "at fault" for his *War and Peace*.
 In other contexts, as when unsolicited advertisement clutters the bandwidth to the exclusion of other forms of speech, we must.
 That may seem strange at first: to recover the subject in the physical minutiae of the encounter between text and machine.
-The point of contact between human, text, and device is significant because it is here, in the liminal zone of semiotic exchange, where the subject disappears into the machine and where the machine steps forth, an animated and seemingly intelligent actor.
-Our ability to apprehend the incursion of smart objects into the social sphere relates directly to the poetics of inscription.
+The point of contact between human, text, and device is significant because it is here, in the liminal zone of semiotic exchange, where subjects disappear into machines and where machines step forth as animated and seemingly intelligent actors.
+Our ability to apprehend the politics of smart objects therefore depends on the formulation of their
+poetics: how they were made.

 Extant models of literary transmission assume movement through passive and immutable media.
 Paper constitutes the document of record, which, once archived, does not change its contents.
-Philological techniques like genetic criticism and forensic reading make it possible to reconstruct if not "authorial intent," then at least a trace of the author's hand.
-In some contexts---think manuscripts and folios---we may even ascribe properties like "fidelity" to "original" works of art.
-When media are immutable, one imagines a causal chain of custody between works and their creators, who at some point must have occupied the same contiguous time and space.
-The printing press introduces a range of structures that mediate between readers and authors.
+Philological techniques like genetic criticism and forensic reading make it possible to reconstruct if not "authorial intent," then at least a trace of an author's hand.
+In some cases---think manuscripts and folios---we may even ascribe properties like "fidelity" to "original" works of art.
+When media are immutable, one imagines a causal chain of custody between works and their creators, who at some point must have occupied the same contiguous time and space: the closer a parchment to Shakespeare, the higher its evidentiary (and market) value.
-These subsequently weaken notions of authorial fidelity.
-In the least, we understand that such intermediaries as copy machines and printing presses inject an element of noise into the channel of communication.

-The transition between the Gutenberg press and Project Gutenberg, an online library containing thousands of texts, further lengthens linkages.
-Unlike pen and paper which come in direct contact with each other during writing, the contact between keyboard and screen passes through multiple mediating filters.
+The transition between Gutenberg press and Project Gutenberg, an online library containing thousands of texts, complicates the linkage.
+Unlike pen and paper, which come in direct contact with each other during writing, the bridge between keyboard and screen passes through multiple mediating filters.
 Writing in that sense in itself becomes a programmed experience.
-We do not write in the conventional sense of inscribing marks into a static host.
-Rather, we are shown images of inscription superimposed onto a simulation of the medium.
-Neither the digital word nor digital page exist in the way they appear in the word processor or on the pages of an electronic book.
-At best, such composite tropes attain a measure of similarity to the physical realities of typing, editing, and archiving paper.
-Simulated erasure for example, of the kind that happens when the writer presses the delete key, does not necessarily entail the corresponding erasure of content on the disk.
-The erased word could persist and even multiply across other storage drives and devices.
+We do not write in the conventional sense of etching marks into a static host.
+The act is a simulation.
+We neither touch nor see the textual conduit.
+The visible does not correspond to the actual.
+Simulated erasure for example, of the kind that happens when a writer presses the backspace key, does not necessarily entail the corresponding erasure of content on disk.
+The "erased" word could persist and even multiply across other storage drives and devices.
+The sign's fracture entails such palpable consequences.

-In this book, I will argue that some of contemporary public sphere's ideological afflictions---the acquiescence to routine surveillance and censorship, for example---relate to our failure as readers and writers to come to terms with the changing material conditions of digital text.
+In *Plain Text*, I will argue that some of contemporary public sphere's ideological afflictions---the acquiescence to routine surveillance and censorship, for example---relate to our failure as readers and writers to come to terms with the changing material conditions of digital text.
 A society that